 Animal Care and Human Subjects Committee

 The APAP describes the functions and responsibilities of committees at the university.
-You can find the ACHS committee's proposed revision of the APAP for its functions and responsibilities at this link.

 The primary purpose of the ACHS is to ensure you understand what risks exist for the subjects of your research, and that you have minimized those risks.
 To protect your subjects, we may request changes to your procedures or forms.

 With regards to the use of animals in classrooms,